Thae Yong-ho

-Tae was elected to the National Assembly in the 2020 South Korean legislative election as a member of the People Power Party.
+Thae was elected to the National Assembly in the 2020 South Korean legislative election as a member of the People Power Party.

-Biography

 Early life and education

-Tae was born in North Korea.
+Thae was born in North Korea.
 He studied abroad in Beijing, China, at a young age, and learned English for more than eight years.
 For his undergraduate degree, he studied at Beijing Foreign Studies University (BFSU) after graduating from its affiliated high school.
 He then returned to North Korea and went on to study at the Pyongyang University of Foreign Studies.
-Tae began working in the 1980s.
+Thae began working in the 1980s.

-Career
+Defection and aftermath

 He was North Korea's deputy ambassador to the United Kingdom until August 2016, defecting with his family to South Korea.

-Tae was one of North Korea's elite, regarded by observers as a sophisticated diplomat who was one of the "best and brightest" in the country.
+Thae was one of North Korea's elite, regarded by observers as a sophisticated diplomat who was one of the "best and brightest" in the country.
 Following his defection, the North Korean government denounced him as "human scum", accused him without evidence of crimes including embezzlement and child rape, and unsuccessfully petitioned Britain to extradite him to North Korea for trial.